Egypt Country Profile

 Source: CAPMAS / Central Agency for Public Mobilization & Statistics

-The total area of land used for agricultural activities, including cultivated land and grazing lands: 9.8 Millions feddans in 2022/2024
+Total acreage for farming, including grazing lands (The total area of land used for agricultural activities, including cultivated land and grazing lands): 9.8 Millions feddans in 2022/2024

-Competent Authority or Administration Responsible for Phytosanitary Regulations (pre-harvest) (The regulatory authority or government body responsible for issuing legislation related to plant health protection, pest control, and disease prevention in agricultural production): Central Administration of Plant Quarantine (CAPQ).
+Competent Authority or Administration Responsible for Phytosanitary Regulations (pre-harvest): The Central Administration of Plant Quarantine (CAPQ), the regulatory authority or government body responsible for issuing legislation related to plant health protection, pest control, and disease prevention in agricultural production.

-Competent Authority or Administration Responsible for Phytosanitary Control or inspection (pre-harvest) (The regulatory authority or government body responsible for implementing and enforcing phytosanitary measures, including facility inspections, quarantine enforcement, and pest control verification): Central Administration for Pest Control / Agricultural Pesticides Committee (APC).
+Competent Authority or Administration Responsible for Phytosanitary Control or inspection (pre-harvest): The Central Administration for Pest Control / Agricultural Pesticides Committee (APC), the regulatory authority or government body responsible for implementing and enforcing phytosanitary measures, including facility inspections, quarantine enforcement, and pest control verification).

 Source: http://www.apc.gov.eg/Ar/

-Competent Authority or Administration Responsible for Sanitary Regulations (post-harvest) (The regulatory authority or government body responsible for issuing legislation related to food safety, hygiene, and the prevention of zoonotic diseases): National Food Safety Authority (NFSA)
+National Food Safety Authority (NFSA), the regulatory authority or government body responsible for issuing legislation related to food safety, hygiene, and the prevention of zoonotic diseases.

 Source: https://www.nfsa.gov.eg/

-Competent Authority or Administration Responsible for Sanitary Control or inspection (post-harvest) (The regulatory authority or government body responsible for monitoring, inspecting, and enforcing sanitary measures in food production, processing, and distribution facilities): National Food Safety Authority (NFSA)
+National Food Safety Authority (NFSA), the regulatory authority or government body responsible for monitoring, inspecting, and enforcing sanitary measures in food production, processing, and distribution facilities.

 Source: https://www.nfsa.gov.eg/

-Competent Authority or Administration Responsible for Ante-Mortem Animal Health Regulation (Pre-slaughter) (The regulatory authority or government body responsible for issuing legislation related to the health and welfare of animals before slaughter): General Organization for Veterinary Services (GAVS)
+Competent Authority or Administration Responsible for Ante-Mortem Animal Health Regulation (Pre-slaughter): General Organization for Veterinary Services (GAVS), the regulatory authority or government body responsible for issuing legislation related to the health and welfare of animals before slaughter

 Source: https://www.govs.gov.eg/frontend/ar/